 What are the Program Benefits?

-You can apply up to 24 credits from your Professional or Advanced Certificate to a Bachelor’s Degree or Associate Degree, or up to 12 credits to an Undergraduate Certificate.
+You can apply up to 24 credits from your Career Certificate to a Bachelor’s Degree or Associate Degree, or up to 12 credits to an Undergraduate Certificate.
 Students with prior credits from other college studies (such as General Education courses) may only be 3-4 semesters from completing a degree program.
 With its rigorous scheduled courses, with projects, discussions, critiques, portfolio reviews, and more, our degree programs can help you complete your education.

 How Do I Apply?

 Being a bridge program applicant has many benefits:

 - Put together your 5-10 work samples from prior Sessions College work.

 - A strong academic track record will be an asset to your application.

 - You may also be able to apply college credits from another institution to maximize your credit transfer.